 Today these women remain leaders in the field.
 They include:

-- Ann Martin Graybiel, Ph.D., of M.I.T., for her work that helped scientists to understand the functions of the striatum, a part of the brain involved in Parkinson's.
+- Ann Martin Graybiel, Ph.D., of M.I.T., for her work that helped scientists to understand the functions of the The area of the brain that controls movement, balance and walking., a part of the brain involved in Parkinson's.

 - Karen S. Marder, M.D., M.P.H., of the Columbia University Medical Center, for her NIH-funded study on genetic epidemiology, a project on gender and ethnic differences and research on the risk factors for A term used to describe a group of brain disorders that cause a broad complex of symptoms such as disorientation, confusion, memory loss, impaired judgment and alterations in mood and personality. in Parkinson's.